sortecoevo/sortee/content/people/index.md

 &nbsp;

 ![Michael Bertram](MichaelBertram.png)
-[Michael Bertram (he/him), *Swedish University of Agricultural Sciences, Sweden* ](https://www.michaelbertramlab.org) is an Assistant Professor at the Swedish University of Agricultural Sciences, where he investigates the impacts of human-induced environmental change on wildlife populations.
+[Michael Bertram (he/him)](https://www.michaelbertramlab.org) is an Assistant Professor at the Swedish University of Agricultural Sciences, where he investigates the impacts of human-induced environmental change on wildlife populations.

 &nbsp;